jamilfaisal/Connectogram.js/pub/docs/README.md

 Edges have visual customization options such as color, type (“dotted”, “dashed”), and can be attached with a label.

+### Anchors
+Anchors are small points that can be placed on the Connectogram.

+Edges can connect to Anchors which allows for more maneuverability between Blob connections.

 ### Uses
 Check out the examples page [here!](https://connectogram.herokuapp.com/examples)